DummyClock/TRS-2.0/README.md

 -   When are Slack Messages made?
     -----------------------------

--   Every Thursday and Sunday morning, Slack messages will be sent out informing about training reports from the last three daysÂ
+-   Every Thursday and Sunday morning, Slack messages will be sent out informing about training reports from the last three days

 -   Thursday process reports submitted on Mon-Wed